jitsi/jitsi-meet/android/README.md

 #### onBackPressed()

 Helper method which should be called from the activity's `onBackPressed` method.
-If this function returns `true` it means the action was handled and thus no extra processing is required, otherwise the application should call the parent's `onBackPressed` method.
+If this function returns `true`, it means the action was handled and thus no extra processing is required; otherwise the app should call the parent's `onBackPressed` method.

 This is a static method.